spzala/icpk8s/Labs/Lab1/README.md

 ## Outcome of Lab1:
 In this lab we accomplished following,
-1. Created specific namespace
+1. Created a specific namespace to use with the rest of the labs
 2. Created context
-3. Set current context to what we have created
+3. Set current context to the one we have created
 So now our following labs will have it's own namespace (aka virtual cluster) and context.